SugarCaney/GM4UHC/README.md

 UHC Gamemode 4 Plugin
 ==================================

-Plugin for Public Gamemode 4 UHCs by MrSugarCaney
+Plugin for Public Gamemode 4 UHCs by ''MrSugarCaney''